 Finding engaging games to play with toddlers and preschoolers that are not excessively tedious for the adults can be a challenge.
 Memory, Candy Land, and Chutes and Ladders are classics and likely in any collection with young kids.
 I can vouch that they are in my kids’ collection too!
-There are many more games to choose from that are good for young players.
-These games have are appealing, have cute themes, and you will enjoy playing with your preschooler.
+There are many more games to choose from that are engaging for young players.
+These games have are appealing, have cute themes, and you will enjoy playing with your toddler and preschooler.

 Panda’s Picnic

 Panda’s Picnic in the Park is a matching game for players age two and up.
 The game comes in a picnic basket and players take turns pulling items out of the basket and matching them with things on their plate.
 There are multiple ways to play.
 Learning skills include: Color and Shape.
 Pretend play, turn taking, gross and fine motor skills, and vocabulary building.
+Buy Panda’s Picnic here on Amazon.

 Bandit’s Memory Mix Up